So far, we’ve discussed the overall recruitment process and the role a recruiter should play in the process.

 Most importantly, a job description allows you to, at least, start meeting the first two goals of the interview process.

-One other point on writing a good job description is to consider your target audience.
-If the perfect candidate was reading it and knew nothing else about the position apart from what is included in the description, would they think it was a good opportunity?
+One other point in writing a good job description is to consider your target audience.
+If the perfect candidate was reading it and knew nothing about the position apart from what is included in the report, would they think it was an excellent opportunity?

-Unless you are recruiting a short term temporary position, my view is that for the majority of roles, running at least a 2 stage process is a good idea, and where possible have those interviews with a gap of a few days.
+Unless you are recruiting for a short-term temporary position, my view is that for the majority of roles, running at least a 2-stage process is a good idea, and where possible, have those interviews with a gap of a few days.

-To minimise the impact if someone turns down a job offer, you always want to have 2 or 3 people at different stages of the process that you can see yourself hiring.
+To minimize the impact if someone turns down a job offer, you always want to have 2 or 3 people at different stages of the process that you can see yourself hiring.

 At each stage of the process, be that one or more interviews, you really need to: